anna0625/AnnaNotes/mixednotes/Python.md

 ---

 Stay here or [Go Back to Home Page](../README.md).<br/>
-If you would like to know the vocabulary about programming, please [check here](https://hackmd.io/@s4y0wTjhTAipbBv-m9yryg/rJTNZBXaH).
+If you'd like to know the vocabulary about programming, please [check here](https://hackmd.io/@s4y0wTjhTAipbBv-m9yryg/rJTNZBXaH).
 I have been learning Python from <font class="highlight1">Code with Mosh</font>, if you are interested in it, you can [check here](https://codewithmosh.com/).

 ### Categories